COTSWOLD SHEEP SOCIETY

 Who are ‘we’?

 In this policy, whenever you see the words “we”, “us”, “our”, “Society”, it refers to the Cotswold Sheep Society.
-(Our ICO registration number is ZA293590).
+Our ICO registration number is ZA293590.

-What personal data do we collect?
+When do we collect personal data and what personal data do we collect?

 How we use your personal data